Contents

 An opened file that is meant to be read only.

-ReadFile(nominal,ptr contents) → (nominal,ptr contents)
+ReadFile(new,ptr contents) → (new,ptr contents)

 WriteFile 🔝